BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 The Summit supercomputer at Oak Ridge National Laboratory is based on the IBM Power9 CPU, which includes both NVLINK [@morgan_2016], a high bandwidth interconnect between Nvidia GPUs; and CAPI, an interconnect to support FPGAs and other accelerators [@morgan_2017].
 Promising next-generation architectures include Fujitsu's Post-K [@morgan_2016_postk], and Cray's CS-400, which forms the platform for the Isambard supercomputer [@feldman_2017_isambard].
 Both architectures use ARM cores alongside other conventional accelerators, with several Intel Xeon Phi and Nvidia P100 GPUs per node.
+The Tianhe-2A uses a Matrix2000 DSP accelerator [@morgan_2017_tianhe]; so will the future system, the Tianhe-3, which is due to be operational in 2020 and will use ARM CPU cores as the primary compute hardware [@feldman_2018].

 ## The Open Compute Language Setting